-I was able to get some stackable stainless steel containers that even had an insert rack, but they are out of stock right now.
-I’ll leave the link in case they come back in.
+I was able to get some stackable stainless steel containers that even had an insert rack.
+At first there was only one, but now Amazon has a few.

 Everyone is excited about making a vegan cheesecake or baking something moist and delicious, like a Pear Cranberry Cake, in their IP.
 You will be placing a smaller pan on top of the rack that came with your Instant Pot, so you will need a smaller pan than one you would typically use in your oven.

 If it’s not a springform pan, you can go up to 8 inches to fit in your IP, but if it’s a springform don’t go past 7 inches to leave room for the closure.

 You can use Pyrex or pottery dishes that fit as well.
 I love my 5 inch pottery bundt and you can get one similar here.
 Be sure to look at your local thrift store for cool pottery that you can use, too.

 When you use odd shaped dishes you may need to use a plate retriever or use silicone bands or aluminum foil to be able to remove some of these dishes easily.

 Steamers are great to use in your IP.
 A topless bamboo steamer will cook up some great dumplings.
 A silicone steamer with handles is an easy way to remove hot veggies, and I like the deeper metal ones to steam tamales in.
 There’s even one that’s made especially for pressure cooking, the InstaPot 6 Qt Steamer Basket.